monkvision/monkjs/documentation/docs/introduction.md

 Among other things, the MonkJs SDK offers the following tools to implement the workflow mentionned above :

 - A package called [network](docs/packages/network.md) that offers utility functions to easily communicate with our API.
-- A single-page component called [InspectionCapture](docs/packages/inspection-capture-web.md) that you can place in your app to display a camera preview and allow users to take pictures of their vehicle, analyze the quality of the pictures taken and upload them to the API.
+- Single-page components like [PhotoCapture](docs/packages/inspection-capture-web.md) that you can place in your app to display a camera preview and allow users to take pictures of their vehicle, analyze the quality of the pictures taken and upload them to the API.
 - A single-page component called [InspectionReport](docs/packages/inspection-report-web.md) that you can place in your app to display the results of an insepction, update the results if needed, and ask the API to generate the PDF report.